End of Season One: Piranhas, “Utah’s Destroyer”

-Ivory sat in the shower, the ceramic tiles in various flower shapes of desert sage, surrounding her and appearing to float away from her, creating the illusion of an emerald lagoon beneath her.
+Ivory sat in the shower, surrounded by the ceramic tiles in various flower shapes of desert sage, which appeared to float away from her, creating the illusion of an emerald lagoon beneath her.
 She held the white soap tightly in her hands.
 Her skin was red from her shoulders down her stomach and hips.
-The scar from Bill’s deer knife shined like a desert star.
+The scar from Bill’s deer knife shone like a desert star.

-She glanced at her flawless diamond ring finger and whispered money.
-The thought of marrying Bill weakened her, and she closed her eyes and decided to rest for several minutes, thinking she did not want to be home again either with her brother dead.
-Bill, she promised, Bill would be a victim of the Utah Killer.
-And she would wear The Great Horned Owl ring, which she loved like Adam.
+She glanced at her flawless diamond ring finger and whispered Money.
+The thought of marrying Bill weakened her, and she closed her eyes and decided to rest for several minutes, thinking she did not want to be home again, either with her brother dead.
+Bill, she promised, would be a victim of the Utah Killer.
+And she would wear the Great Horned Scarlet Owl ring, which she loved as much as Adam.

 Ivory’s face was hot, and she was sweating—the steam of water—a dry silver cloth concealing her from the mirrored wall in front of her.
 She thought I made a big mistake.
 I should’ve stayed hidden in the vast desert.
 Maybe it was better to fight the Utah manic than Bill.
 At least there was a chance to survive and get the Scarlet Owl ring back.